jssimporter/JSSImporter/README.md

 Not surprisingly, packages are forwarded on from ParentRecipes seamlessly.
 However, if you need to specify an ```os_requirement```, there's an input variable for that.
 The format follows that of the JSS: a comma-delimeted list of acceptable versions, with 'x' as a wildcard, e.g. ```10.8.6, 10.9.x```.

+To save on time spent uploading, the JSSImporter processor only uploads a package to the distribution points when it think it is needed.
+Specifically, on AFP/SMB DP's, it compares the filename of the package just created with those on the DP, and uploads if it is missing.
+On a JDS, it only uploads a package if a new package-object was created.

+This means that if your package recipe changes, but the output package filename stays the same, AFP/SMB DP's will not get the new package uploaded to them: please manually delete the package from the file shares and re-run your recipe.
+For JDS DP's, packages are only uploaded if a package-object was created.
+To re-trigger uploading for the next run, delete the package from the JSS web interface in the Computer Management->Packages section.

 Groups
 =================